 It’s cake Friday!
-This week we’re celebrating 16 years of ‘wonderfulness’ with my beautiful daughter, Skylar.
-Birthdays are always special but a sweet sixteen is rather special and pinned a notch above all those that went before.
+This week we’re celebrating 16 years of life with my beautiful daughter, Skylar.
+Birthdays are always special but a sweet sixteen is just that much more special.
 To celebrate, she chose this layered chocolate cake.
 Layered with vanilla cream and swathed in glossy ganache, it’s most definitely swoon worthy and befitting of occasion.

-Now for this ultimate layered chocolate cake.
-There are quite a few steps involved in making this cake, but it’s definitely a special occasion chocolate cake that’ll elicit a few ooh’s and aah’s.
-The cake itself is more dense than a traditional sponge, the texture probably being closer to that of devil’s food cake.
-Using sour cream in the batter creates a tender crumb.
+Now for the cake.
+There are quite a few steps involved in making this cake, but one that’ll elicit a few ooh’s and aah’s.
+The texture of the crumb is probably closer to that of devil’s food cake.
 Each layered with whipped vanilla cream and chocolate frosting.
 The addition of cream cheese lightens the frosting and is less rich than a traditional buttercream.
-The glossy chocolate ganache lends another layer of chocolatey flavour.
 I’ve decorated the top with delicate French macaroons that beg to be snatched up by those first in line for a slice.
-This layered chocolate cake has multiple textures, flavours and chocolate nuances that make it my ultimate celebratory cake.
+This layered chocolate cake has multiple nuances that make it my ultimate celebratory cake.

 I haven’t included the recipe for the macaroons as I’m sure that after you’ve completed all the other stages, you would either have run out of clean kitchen equipment, counter space or steam!
-The macaroons are not essential but are rather special.
 As our summers are hot and humid, it’s best to keep the chocolate cake in the fridge.
-Always bring the cake up to room temperature before serving as the cold will mask the flavour.
+Always bring up to room temperature before serving as the cold will mask the flavour.
 It will keep well for several days.

 1 cup (250ml) filter coffee